hstroetgen/sc_sncn_ethernet/module_ethernet_dual/doc/index.rst

 .. _module_ethernet_dual:

 ========================================
-SOMANET Ethernet MAC (dual-port) Module
+Ethernet MAC (dual-port) Module
 ========================================

 .. contents:: In this document
     :backlinks: none
     :depth: 3

-Ethernet is family of computer networking technologies for local area newtorks (LANs).
+Ethernet is family of computer networking technologies for local area networks (LANs).
 Within this group, we can find the IEEE 802.3_ standard protocol, which defines the physical layer and the data link layer's media access control (MAC) for wired Ethernet.

 This module (**module_ethernet_dual**) allows a abstract access for the application or other upper layers to two different and parallel-running Ethernet MAC layers.